 Take similar precautions with property.
 The way a home is owned could affect how it passes upon death—and that could create unintended hardship for a family.
 For example, if you want your spouse and your children to benefit from the proceeds of your house, make sure your legal documents reflect these intentions.
 If properly established, certain types of trusts, as you’ll see below, can help you transfer property in line with your wishes.

-Use wills, or even “an instruction letter referenced in a will,” to be very specific, says Haley, even for seemingly small things like dividing up personal property.
-“Leaving your children to decide who receives something like a college ring could result in bad blood among family members,” she adds.
+Use wills, or even “an instruction letter referenced in a will,” to be very specific, says Weaver, even for seemingly small things like dividing up personal property.
+“Leaving your children to decide who receives something like a college ring could result in conflict among family members,” he adds.

 For this reason, many parents use trusts to segregate assets for children from a previous marriage even before getting remarried.
-A will can even be drafted to provide for the “pouring of assets into two separate trusts—one for children from your previous marriage and one for your spouse or children from your current marriage,” says Sarkaria.
+A will can even be drafted to provide for the “pouring of assets into two separate trusts— one for children from your previous marriage and one for your spouse or children from your current marriage,” says Weaver.

-- An Irrevocable Life Insurance Trust (ILIT) holds a life insurance policy (on the policyholder’s life) and provides immediate benefits when the policyholder dies, without the necessity of passing through probate.
+- An irrevocable life insurance trust (ILIT) holds a life insurance policy (on the insured’s life) and provides immediate benefits to the named beneficiaries (who may be the insured's current spouse or children from a previous marriage) when the insured dies, without the necessity of passing through probate.
 Read Viewpoints: Can life insurance help your estate plan.

 Estate planning in subsequent marriages often involves balancing control over assets and tax consequences.
-Consider taking full advantage of your estate and gift tax exclusion, which lets you make gifts during your life or make transfers at death without paying federal estate tax on exemption amounts up to $5,340,000 (in 2014).
-New as of 2012 is a portability provision that lets a surviving spouse use the estate tax deceased spousal unused exclusion (DSUE) of his or her deceased spouse.
-This means that if you’re the surviving spouse, you could potentially pass assets of up to $10.68 million when you die, depending on your own gifting strategies during your lifetime.
+Consider taking full advantage of your gift and estate tax exclusion, which lets you make gifts during your life or make transfers at death without paying federal gift or estate tax up to an aggregate of $5,430,000 (in 2015).
+Portability is a feature of the federal estate tax system that lets a surviving spouse use the deceased spousal unused exclusion (DSUE) amount of his or her deceased spouse.
+This means that if you’re the surviving spouse, under current law, you could potentially pass assets of up to $10.86 million when you die, depending on your own gifting strategies during your lifetime.

 But there’s a catch: Only your last deceased spouse’s unused exclusion amount is portable.
-That’s an issue when you remarry.
-If your new spouse dies before you do, he or she becomes your “last” deceased spouse and you can no longer use any unused exemption amounts from your previously deceased spouse.
-However, there may still be an opportunity to utilize any unused DSUE from a previously deceased spouse by making additional gifts during life, before either spouse passes.
-Your attorney or tax adviser can help you assess this opportunity.
+That’s an issue if your previous spouse passes away and then you remarry.
+If your new spouse dies before you do, he or she becomes your “last” deceased spouse and you can no longer use any unused exemption amounts from your prior spouse.
+Your attorney or tax adviser can help you assess planning options to help mitigate the impact that the loss of this exclusion may have.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917